 Freshmen through juniors may compete on the J.V. level.
-Uniforms will be issued by the coach at the start of the season.
-Students need to provide own shinguards and cleats.
-Practices and games will be held over Thanksgiving and winter break.
-There are some weekend tournaments.
+Uniforms are issued to team members and must be returned at the end of the season.
+Students need to provide their own cleats and shin guards.
+Practice will be Monday-Saturday.
+Practices and games will be held over Thanksgiving and December and February breaks.
+Games are in the evenings and tournaments on the weekends.